atreyasha/dotfiles/develop.md

             post-initialization -\> perhaps with advice over latex init function

-    3.  emacs: fix wrong argument error on `helm-company` post command hook -\> linked to `helm-company` interaction with `company-post-command`: see
+    2.  emacs: fix wrong argument error on `helm-company` post command hook -\> linked to `helm-company` interaction with `company-post-command`: see
         <https://github.com/Sodel-the-Vociferous/helm-company/issues/21>

+    3.  system: find way to add system level dotfiles to repository and make shell script to separately initialize these without symlinking and instead via a copy command

     4.  i3: add capability to detect if headphones or speakers are on master -\> then print either headphones or speaker to status bar

-    5.  system: find way to add system level dotfiles to repository and make shell script to separately initialize these without symlinking and instead via a copy command

 2. Long-term